census-instrumentation/opencensus-specs/README.md

 ### Namespace and Package

-* For details about the library package names structure see [Namespace and Package][NamespaceAndPackage].
+* For details about the library package names structure see [Namespace and Package](NamespaceAndPackage.md).

 ### Components